scipy/scipy/doc/source/tutorial/stats/continuous_nakagami.rst

     \end{equation}

 which is positive when the support constraint is satisfied.
-Because the partial derivative with respect to the location is positive, increasing :math:`\mu` increases the log-likelihood, and therefore the constraint is active at the maximum likelihood estimate for the location:
+Because the partial derivative with respect to the location is positive, increasing :math:`\mu` increases the log-likelihood, and therefore the constraint is active at the maximum likelihood estimate for the location

 .. math::
    :nowrap: